pandas-dev/pandas/doc/source/merging.rst

 Merging Ordered Data
 ~~~~~~~~~~~~~~~~~~~~

-A :func:`pd.merge_ordered` function allows combining time series and other
+A :func:`merge_ordered` function allows combining time series and other
 ordered data.
 In particular it has an optional ``fill_method`` keyword to
 fill/interpolate missing data: